VA vs. FHA: Which government product is best?

 Unlike other types of mortgage insurance, MIP will also last the life of the FHA loan.
 That means an FHA buyer with less than 20 percent down will be required to refinance their loan after they’ve established enough equity in their home.

 VA loans, on the other hand, require no type of insurance regardless of how much the buyer puts down.
 This is another part of the VA’s guarantee – the VA insures the loan, so any type of insurance is moved away from the home buyer.

 It’s difficult to peg mortgage rates since they’re always changing, but one thing is clear: VA loans typically come with a lower mortgage rate than FHA loans.

-Mortgage software giant Ellie Mae demonstrates this.
+Mortgage software giant ICE demonstrates this.
 Each month, they compile a report of all the loans that go through their software.
 That report is then released, giving home buyers valuable information to work with.

 Technically, VA loans have no minimum credit score and FHA loans can be approved with scores as low as 520.
 But in the real world, lenders will want to see a credit score of at least 580 for FHA loans, and usually around 620 for VA loans.

-According to Ellie Mae, the average credit score for closed VA loans in July was 709, compared to 676 for FHA loans.
+According to Ellie Mae’s March 2021 Origination Report, the average credit score for closed VA purchase loans in March 2021 was 723, compared to 681 for FHA loans.
 Granted, this does not show what the minimum requirement is for either product.
 However, generally speaking, FHA loans are usually more flexible with credit scores than VA loans.

 Neither product has an edge here, but it’s still an important part of qualifying to pay attention to.